 - Each of our 5 employees will now do a daily tracking number check on Amazon Seller Central.
-Each day during our regular morning meeting we will confirm all tracking has been updated.
+Each day during our regular morning meeting, we will confirm whether all tracking has been updated.

 - We will be implementing tracking number automation.
 We will use Zapier to scrape all of our emails for tracking numbers and upload them automatically via the Amazon API.

-- In the next 2-4 weeks we will be requiring all of our drop shippers to send us tracking information within 24 hours.
+- In the next 2 to 4 weeks, we will be requiring all of our drop shippers to send us tracking information within 24 hours.
 For any suppliers unable to do this, we will no longer be offering their products through Amazon.

 Again, we look forward to improving our systems and processes to provide better service to our customers.

 Amazon is never going to check to see if you're actually implementing your plan.
 All they care about is that you never exceed that metric again.
 So unless you like having your Amazon account suspended, grind your teeth and come up with an action plan of 3 items to correct, even if you know 100 percent the error will never occur again without any modification from you.

-If you receive an operational metric suspension you MUST identify 2-3 steps regarding how you are going to correct it.
+If you receive an operational metric suspension you MUST identify 2 to 3 steps you will take to correct it.

 Overall, keep in mind that often, a Scenario 1 Amazon suspension is a legitimate motivation for you to improve a flawed business process, so take advantage of the opportunity.

-One thing to keep in mind is that you want to come across as apologetic and remorseful but at the same time you do not want to admit guilt specifically if you’re not guilty of the alleged infraction.
+One thing to keep in mind is that you want to come across as apologetic and remorseful but at the same time, you do not want to admit guilt specifically if you’re not guilty of the alleged infraction.
 Such an admittance could impact your chances of success if you ever needed to seek arbitration (see below).
-However, whether or not you’re guilty and whether or not you admit to being guilty, neither of these should prevent you from creating an action plan to improve on your service, which is what Amazon is really looking for.
+However, whether or not you’re guilty and whether or not you admit to being guilty, neither of these should prevent you from creating an action plan to improve your service, which is what Amazon is really looking for.